meromeofbacca/TfL-Cycling-Data-Insights/README.md

 ## Setup project
 - Go to dbt cloud and create a new project
-  - Make sure to connect your github repository to the one containing this project
+  - Make sure to connect the github repository to the one containing your project
-  - Subdirectory should be dbt
+  - Subdirectory should be dbt if no changes are made to the cloned repository
   - Connection should be to BigQuery
 ## Changing files
 - Enter into the cloud cli